-We mentioned some of the better-known brands earlier, but other lesser-known brands may turn out to be more affordable.
+- Research different brands: We mentioned some of the better-known brands earlier, but others may turn out to be more affordable.
 Ask different dentists which brand(s) they recommend, and why.

-If you have dental insurance, it’s worth checking whether your plan will cover part of the cost of orthodontic treatment.
-Basic plans usually only cover essential dental work but if you have a premium plan you may be eligible to claim back some of what your braces behind teeth cost.
+- Dental insurance: Basic insurance plans usually only cover essential dental work, but if you have a premium plan you may be eligible to claim back some of your lingual brace costs.

 Getting fitted with braces behind teeth

 The first thing your orthodontist will do is create an impression of your teeth.
 This is usually done using dental putty.

 For braces that are being custom-made, your dental impressions are sent away to a laboratory where your braces are created.
 This process typically takes around six weeks, and then they are ready to be fitted.